Diamond DA40 Diamond Star: Civil

 The aircraft is popular with flying schools and is operated by private individuals and companies.

-At the December 2018 MEBAA show, the Saudi Arabian National Company of Aviation-CAE Inc. Training Centre in Dammam ordered 60 single-engine DA40 NG and twin-engine DA42-VI, to be delivered over five years, with Garmin G1000 NXi glass panels and diesel engines.
+At the December 2018 MEBAA show, OxfordSaudia Flight Academy by the Saudi Arabian National Company of Aviation-CAE Inc. in Dammam ordered 60 single-engine DA40 NG and twin-engine DA42-VI, to be delivered over five years, with Garmin G1000 NXi glass panels and diesel engines.